lexaguskov/todo/README.md

 - ✅ I as a user can keep editing the list even when I lose internet connection, and can expect it to sync up with BE as I regain connection

 - ✅ I as a user can filter the to-do list and view items that were marked as - (check) so that I can retrospect on my prior progress.

+- ✅ I as an owner/creator of a certain to-do list can freeze/unfreeze a to-do list I've created to avoid other users from mutating it
+  - 👉 do server side checks
+  - 👉 only owner can freeze

 - 👉 I as a user can add sub-tasks to my to-do items - so that I could make logical groups of tasks and see their overall progress.